 Gamefowls require a well-balanced diet to ensure optimum health and performance.
 The type of feed that gamefowls need varies depending on their age, weight, and activity level.

-Gamefowl feeds typically contain grains such as corn, wheat, barley, and oats as well as soybean meal and other protein sources like fishmeal or meat by-products.
-Amino acids like methionine are also added to ensure adequate levels in the bird’s diet.
+Gamefowl feeds typically contain grains such as corn, wheat, barley, oats, soybean meal, and other protein sources like fishmeal or meat by-products.
+Amino acids like methionine are added to ensure adequate levels in the bird’s diet.

 Supplementation is also necessary for optimal health.
-Vitamins A, D3, E, K, B1, B2, B3, B5, B6, and B12 are all important nutrients needed by gamefowls in varying amounts based on their activity levels.
+Vitamins A, D3, E, K, B1, B2, B3, B5, B6, and B12 are all important nutrients gamefowls need in varying amounts based on their activity levels.

 In addition to commercial feeds and supplements, fresh fruits and vegetables can be used as treats but should not make up more than 10 percent of their diet.